Guides

 Formik and Yup Schema Validation

 A key benefit is that the schema is portable.
-You can share the same validation logic between your mobile and web applications to prevent any drift in rules.
+You can share it between your mobile and web applications to prevent validation logic from drift, a feature highlighted in React Native tutorials.

 import { Formik } from 'formik';